 The best thing to do is to talk aloud about the things you do know, and they will then guide you toward the answer.

 To answer this, you only need to use equations you will know from A-Level Science: mass = density x volume and moles = mass/Mr. Plugging in numbers you should know (density = 1kg/m3, Mr H20=18), you can work out molar concentration= ~55

 Ethical questions are common to all medical school interviews and will definitely feature somewhere in an Oxbridge Medicine interview.

-In this question, one could explore a number of avenues.
-One idea to discuss may be the following: there is good evidence that boxing causes long term brain damage – this is on a spectrum, but at the worst end, this may result in the possibility of severe physical and mental handicap perhaps requiring specialist hospital input and long term residential care.
+In this question, you could explore a number of avenues.
+One idea to discuss may be the following… There is good evidence that boxing causes long term brain damage – this is on a spectrum, but at the worst end, it may result in the possibility of severe physical and mental handicap, perhaps requiring specialist hospital input and long-term residential care.
 Should the taxpayer have to pay for this?
 Boxing isn’t a job for most (unless you are a professional boxer), it is a hobby so could be avoided.